Ready to streamline your enterprise video strategy? Start your free trial or contact us to speak with our experts.

 Unpredictable Costs

-While the cloud was once viewed as a cost-saving solution, many law firms have realized that their cloud storage and streaming costs are spiraling out of control.
+While the cloud was once viewed as a cost-saving solution, many law firms have realized that their cloud storage and streaming costs are spiralling out of control.
 The more video content you upload, the higher the storage and bandwidth costs.
 Over time, this pay-as-you-go model can become prohibitively expensive, particularly for law firms that deal with large volumes of video evidence, client consultations, or courtroom recordings.

 Even more frustrating is the unpredictable nature of cloud pricing.
 Costs can fluctuate based on usage, and unexpected fees for additional features (like advanced analytics or extra storage) can quickly add up.
 In the absence of a clear pricing structure, law firms are often left scrambling to manage their budget and avoid sticker shock at the end of the month.